IL-Group/FL-Studio-API-Stubs/docs/library.md

-# Using the FL Studio API Stubs as a library
+# Using the FL Studio Python API Stubs as a library

 This documentation can be accessed from your development environment by installing it as a Python package.
 Doing this will allow your IDE to provide